SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 * Conclusion and references from the statistical analysis

-* Output files(in csv format) can be found in the repository.
+* Output files (in csv format) can be found in the repository.

 ### Analysis processes

 #### Import of procrastination data

-##### 2.a Importing the procrastination data that we got from the client and get the dimension of the data.This data set has 4262 rows and 61 columns.
+##### 2.a Importing the procrastination data that we got from the client and get the dimension of the data.
+This data set has 4262 rows and 61 columns.

 ```r